RED TEAMING OPERATIONS

 Security is an ongoing process.
 Our red team pricing model ensures that customer pays in line with the achievements and no one-fee projects to deliver value over lump sum charge.

-Common Red Team Tools & Terms
+Common Red Team Terms

 Tactics, techniques and procedures (TTP) is a concept in terrorism and cyber security that discusses a threat actor’s behaviour.
 By analysing TTP, one can understand the behaviour of attackers and how specific attacks are orchestrated.